-- 1. Life Safety
+- 1. Protection of People

 - 2. Incident Stabilization

-- Protection of the Environment
+- 3. Protection of the environment

-- 4. Protection of Property/Assets
+- 4. Protection of property/assets

 6.1.8 Complete incident report

 Once the situation is under control and you have stepped down from your response role, complete an incident report together with your Supervisor.
 If the cause of the emergency is known, be sure to describe it clearly on the form.
 Be prepared to assist government and/or IPL investigators if they should ask for a statement.